Yodakole1/arduino_servo_keypad/README.md

 On keypad type an angle and servo motor will move for that much and return back to normal.
-Servo im using is sg 90.(Any servo with 3 pins should work)
+Servo im using is sg 90(Any servo with 3 pins should work).